-Last-Minute Shopping: Finding deals & avoiding debt
+Last-minute shopping: Finding deals & avoiding debt

 Skirboll also has another little trick you can try to save even more.

 “Shop around.
 Put things in your cart and leave your website.
-If you are actually logged in, I can almost guarantee you’ll get an email in your inbox saying ‘we saw you abandoning your cart here is a 10 percent off code on us,'” she says.
+If you are actually logged in, I can almost guarantee you’ll get an email in your inbox saying ‘we saw you abandoning your cart here is a 10% off code on us,'” she says.

 LATEST STORIES: